 In most cases, providers and facilities file claims for you.
 Your physician must file on the form HCFA-1500, Health Insurance Claim Form.
 Your facility will file on the UB-92 form.

-When you must file a claim - such as for non-PPO or Out-of-Network providers, overseas claims or when another group health plan is primary - submit it on the HCFA-1500 or a claim form that includes the information shown below.
+When you must file a claim - such as for non-PPO or Out-of-Network providers, or when another group health plan is primary - submit it on the HCFA-1500 or a claim form that includes the information shown below.
+Claims from foreign providers do not need to be filed on a HCFA 1500 (see Foreign Claims, next page).
 Bills and receipts should be itemized and show:

-- Name of patient and relationship to enrollee; - Plan identification number of the enrollee; - Name and address of person or firm providing the service or supply; - Dates that services or supplies were furnished; - Diagnosis; - Type of each service or supply; and - The charge for each service or supply.
+- Name of patient and relationship to enrollee; - Plan identification number of the enrollee; - Name and address of person or firm providing the service or supply; - · Dates that services or supplies were furnished; - · Diagnosis; - · Type of each service or supply; and - The charge for each service or supply.